 Established by Timothy B. and Terri A. Hollenkamp, a speech-language pathology alumna and owner of REHAB on the Run and Rehab Resources, as well as Scott and Tina Whalen with matching funds from the University of Cincinnati Health.
 Recipient(s) must be enrolled in the College of Allied Health Sciences, and have a diverse background, based upon factors including, but not limited to, socio-economic status (family income, wealth, etc.), parental education, cultural awareness, and history of overcoming adversity.
 Recipient(s) must have and maintain at least a 3.2 GPA.
 Preference shall be given to a first-generation student.
 Scholarship is awarded based on program director nomination of eligible students.

-A graduate assistant (GA) is a graduate student who is given financial support, either with tuition remission and/or a stipend, for work in the graduate program in Nutrition Sciences.
-A teaching assistant (TA) is a GA whose work predominately involves an instructional assignment (usually grading for a course and teaching a small section of a course) in the Department.
+A Graduate Assistant (GA) is a graduate student who is given financial support, either with tuition remission and/or a stipend, for work in the graduate program in Nutrition Sciences.
+A teaching assistant (TA) is a GA whose work predominately involves an instructional assignment (usually grading for a course and teaching a small section of a course) in the department.
 Graduate students who hold assistantships benefit educationally and professionally.
 They gain expertise in their field and enhance their research and teaching skills.
 Through their work, they acquire experience in leadership, interpersonal effectiveness, academic administrative experience, and enjoy collegial collaborations with advisors that may result in joint publications and other professional activities.
 Skills learned in assistantships prepare students not only for the academy, but also for corporate, government, and nonprofit organizations.
 Assistantships also provide graduate students with the financial resources necessary to pursue their degrees.
-This financial support—stipend, tuition remission, and benefits—is part of the University’s commitment to the success of our graduate students.
+This financial support—stipend, tuition remission, and benefits—is part of the university’s commitment to the success of our graduate students.

 The Graduate Incentive Scholarship is funded by the Graduate School and covers all or part of a student’s tuition and fees.
 The appointing program sends scholarship offers to students who apply to the program, including information about the amount and duration of the award and the terms of the offer.
 Students must maintain all of the required eligibility requirements in their offer letter to maintain their tuition scholarship.

 Established in 2016 by an anonymous donor and the Gerber Foundation with matching funds from UC Health.
-Provides tuition assistance for recipient(s) enrolled in the Bachelor of Sciences in Dietetics or the Master of Sciences in Nutrition programs.
+Provides tuition assistance for recipient(s) enrolled in the Bachelor of Sciences in Nutrition & Dietetics or the Master of Science in Nutrition Sciences programs.
 Recipient(s) must have a diverse background, based upon factors, including, but not limited to, socio-economic status (family income, wealth, etc.), parental education, cultural awareness, and history of overcoming diversity.
 Recipient(s) must have and maintain at least a 3.2 GPA.
 Students eligible for this award must be engaged in clinical work or research with UC Health.
 Students who have applied and been accepted into these programs will be notified if they are a recipient of this scholarship.

 Current students will be sent information on how they can apply for the scholarship in October each year.
 Awards will be disbursed in the spring semester.
 Information can also be found on the blackboard home pages for graduate students.